 Recognize junior and seniors who have achieved excellence in Industrial Tech and Family and Consumer Sciences coursework.
 Students may be eligible for national scholarships.
+National Technical Honor Society website

 National Chinese, French, Italian and Spanish Honor Societies

 These groups recognize foreign language students who have received A's in all Honors level language classes and not less than B's in all other classes.
 World Languages Honor Societies hold induction ceremonies in the spring.
 View a current list of York student members and an overview of eligibility on the PTSA-AB website.